Codecademy/docs/content/ruby/concepts/errors/errors.md

 ---
-Title: 'Errors'
+Title: "Errors"
-Description: 'Ruby uses exceptions to report errors and other information when something in the program has gone wrong.
+Description: "Ruby uses exceptions to report errors and other information when something in the program has gone wrong.
 If an error has ocurred, the Ruby program will end.
-For example: rb puts 2 / 0  This will result in: error'
+For example: rb puts 2 / 0  This will result in: error"
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Errors'
+  - "Errors"
-  - 'Exceptions'
+  - "Exceptions"
-  - 'Classes'
+  - "Classes"
 CatalogContent:
-  - 'learn-ruby'
+  - "learn-ruby"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 Ruby uses exceptions to report errors and other information when something in the program has gone wrong.